foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 serverB$ git push origin main              # commit pushed via ssh authenticated by your OpenPGP key — still on you, still cosy.
 ```

-Each hop reaches back, through the previous hops, to the **same physical card** sitting on the original machine.
-Pull the card out: every hop loses its hands at once.
-The digital analogue of a handwritten signature at a distance that still remains *of your hand*.
+Each hop reaches back, through the previous hops, to the **same OpenPGP key** on the original machine.
+Unplug the YubiKey/NitroKey: no machine can sign, decrypt or authenticate any more.
+Coupled with a YubiKey/NitroKey, **`sshwgpg`** delivers the digital equivalent of a handwritten signature at a distance — yet still *of your hand*.

-Two flags adjust the surface forwarded:

-- `--no-gpg`: forward only the ssh-auth socket — the remote is a pure ssh bastion, no remote sign/decrypt.
-- `--no-ssh`: forward only the gpg socket — the remote can sign/decrypt but cannot re-ssh outwards.

-## Trust model — please read this
+## Risk and attack surface

-While a `sshwgpg` session is open, **any privileged process on the remote** (root, or a compromise) can ask your card to sign or authenticate *something other than what you initiated*.
-That is the structural cost of agent forwarding.
-We narrow the window with stacked guardrails:
+While a `sshwgpg` session is open, **any privileged process on the remote** (root, or a compromise) can ask your YubiKey/NitroKey to sign or authenticate *something other than what you initiated*.
+We can shrink the attack surface to a sliver with a few guardrails:

 1. `scdaemon` PIN cache: short timeout.
 The abuse window is time-bounded.
-2. UIF (`Sign=on`, `Decrypt=on`, `Auth=on`) on the card: physical touch required for each signature, decryption or authentication.
+2. UIF (`Sign=on`, `Decrypt=on`, `Auth=on`) on the security key: physical touch required for each signature, decryption or authentication.
 Strong friction, strong guarantee.
-3. `forcesig=on` on the card: re-prompts PIN at every signature regardless of cache.
+3. `forcesig=on` on the security key: re-prompts the PIN at every signature regardless of cache.
+4. **`sshwgpg`**'s `--no-gpg` or `--no-ssh` flags.[^sshwgpg-options]
-4. Discipline: don't leave `sshwgpg` sessions open on machines you don't administer.
+5. Discipline: don't leave your YubiKey/NitroKey, or `sshwgpg` sessions, lying around on machines you don't control.

-`(1)` is on by default. `(2)` and `(3)` are choices you make for the level of security you want. `(4)` is the only one no software can give you.
+`(1)` is on by default. `(2)`, `(3)` and `(4)` are choices you make for the level of security you want. `(5)` is the only one no software can give you.

+[^sshwgpg-options]:
+    - `--no-gpg`: forward only the ssh socket — the remote is a pure ssh bastion, no remote sign/decrypt.
+    - `--no-ssh`: forward only the gpg socket — the remote can sign/decrypt but cannot re-ssh outwards.

 ## Server-side prerequisite